vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       Believe it or not, a typical exploration logging job will result in close to a hundred distinct products!
 It is imperative to closely track the status and ensure delivery of exceptional quality logs and data in a timely manner.

-This is is where a well written SOP with a well-defined Data Matrix comes in handy.
+      This is why a well-written SOP, with a well-defined Data Matrix, is essential to identify all the requirements of the Client.
 All the data must be delivered before the end of the project!
-Once the project team is released, it becomes very difficult to obtain any additional logs.
+Once the project team is released, it becomes very difficult to obtain any additional data requirements.
     description: 'Deliverables are of little use if they have not been...well, delivered.'
     image: /img/20_DELIVERABLES_FOLLOW-UP.jpg
     title: Deliverables follow-up